 System Restore is a powerful utility in Windows that allows your system to roll back to a previous point in time.
 It is used to undo the changes made to your system.
-Say, for instance, you have performed a driver update, and your Windows computer behaves strangely after that.
+For instance, you have performed a driver update, and your Windows computer behaves strangely after that.
 By doing a System Restore, the driver update will be undone, so the issue related to the update will be fixed.

-How to fix System Restore failed or System Restore did not complete successfully error?
+How to Fix System Restore Failed or System Restore did not complete successfully Error?

-Solution 1: Choose a different restore point
+Solution 1: Choose a Different Restore Point

 1: In the Search bar, type System Restore and click Create a restore point from the list of results that appear.